zmoore-usgs/coastal-hazards/README.md

 `docker-compose.yml` file.
 Note that running this command will also __REMOVE__ the associated docker containers meaning all data stored in them will be lost.

+To bring down a select service you can use the command `docker-compose stop <service name>`.
+Example: `docker-compose stop cch_portal`

 An alternative method for only brining down select services is to run `docker ps` to find the container ID of the service that you'd like to bring down.
 Once you've found the container ID run `docker stop <container ID>` to stop